A Little White Lie: Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on eight critics, indicating "mixed or average" reviews.

 Richard Roeper of the Chicago Sun-Times gave the film a positive review, calling it "whimsical and sharply written and beautifully performed" and praising Shannon's performance as Shriver.
 Mick LaSalle writing for the San Francisco Chronicle said the performances, characters and script was "a little better than it had to be".
 He called Maren's direction "tonally right, full of warmth and touches of humor; he makes it an inviting film to watch" and noted his surprise to find out the film was "interrupted more than halfway in by a 400-day pause due to the COVID pandemic."
 Varietys Rene Rodriguez praised Shannon's performance and the film's exploration of the themes of deception and self-discovery, but criticized the pacing and the "lack of wit or sophistication."

 Brett Buckalew of The A.V.
 Club gave a mixed review, writing "The execution of the simultaneous mistaken identity and fish-out-of-water shenanigans that ensue is oddly muted; you keep waiting for Maren to amp up the comic energy and narrative complications, but it isn't until the satisfyingly madcap climax that he really does."
 Jeannette Catsoulis of The New York Times wrote negatively, saying "Hobbled by a lack of visual oomph or verbal sparkle, A Little White Lie pokes feebly at impostor syndrome and writerly insecurity.
 Maren settles for a muddled mystery and a limp love connection.
 Shannon and Hudson never look half as happy together as Don Johnson looks on the back of that horse."